juant72/blockava/README.md

-# blockava is a blockchain built with Rust
+# blockava is a simple blockchain implementation built with Rust